HHLie/Prac-6-EEE3095S/README.md

 TCP and Webserver git repo.
 LXXHSI007 & VBNREE001.

+## Scripts: ##
+#### webserver.py ####
+This script renders a html web page using the Flask library.
+6 hyperlinks will be created with different functionality when clicked.
+A TCP connection is made with the sensor node.
+With this connection, the webserver is able to communicate some function commands to the sensor node

+#### tcp_server.py ####
+This script, a TCP connection is made with the sensor to receive data.
+This data is written into a text file called sensorlogs.txt

 ## Below is a sped up video of the 6 functions: ##

 https://user-images.githubusercontent.com/53212860/140175941-8a39e2a1-ce3c-400b-a160-fe611245175b.mp4